Herbert Harris: Congress

 Harris was elected as a Democrat to the 94th Congress in 1974, defeating incumbent Rep. Stanford E. Parris.
 He was re-elected to the 95th and 96th Congresses, serving January 3, 1975 to January 3, 1981, overall.
 He was an unsuccessful candidate for reelection in 1980 to the 97th Congress, defeated by Stanford E. Parris, who regained his former congressional seat.
 In 1982, Harris attempted a comeback, but lost 48.6%-49.7%.
 Harris offered sympathy when Stanford E. Parris died in 2010.

 Electoral history

 Personal life

-He resumed the practice of law with firm of Harris & Berg in Washington, D.C.
+He resumed the practice of law with the firm of Harris & Berg in Washington, D.C.
 He was a resident of Mount Vernon, Virginia.

-Harris died on December 24, 2014, at his house on Fairfax County, Virginia, aged 88.
+Harris died on December 24, 2014, at his house in Fairfax County, Virginia, aged 88.

 While in Congress, he was a key proponent for establishing the Quantico National Cemetery.
 He was interred there with his wife, Nancy Fodell Harris.
-Mr.Allen was also married to Rae Allen, famous Broadway and television actress.